Policy 601.2 Academic Misconduct

 Section 600: Academic Affairs/Student Affairs

 Effective: February 12, 2001

-Responsible Party: Dean of Students and Provost/Vice Chancellor for Academic Affairs
+Responsible Party: Provost/Vice Chancellor for Academic Affairs and Dean of Students

 The faculty, administration and students of Montana State University-Northern believe that academic honesty and integrity are fundamental to the mission of higher education.
 The University has a responsibility to promote academic honesty and integrity and to assure the highest ethical and professional standards and behavior in the classroom.
 Accordingly, the University has developed procedures that address instances of academic dishonesty.
 Students who violate these standards commit academic misconduct and will be subject to academic and/or disciplinary sanctions.